Narshe1412/Code-Institute-User-Centric-Frontend/README.md

 ## User Stories

-- As an user, I want to be able to read the band's information and discography, so I can learn more about the band.
+- As a user, I want to be able to read the band's information and discography, so I can learn more about the band.
-- As an user, I want to be able to hear sound clips from the band's catalog, so I can check the quality and style of the band's music.
+- As a user, I want to be able to hear sound clips from the band's catalog, so I can check the quality and style of the band's music.
-- As an user, I want to be able to watch clips from the band's catalog, so I can check the quality and style of the band's appearance and performance.
+- As a user, I want to be able to watch clips from the band's catalog, so I can check the quality and style of the band's appearance and performance.
-- As an user, I want to be able to contact the band for availability, so I can hire them to perform on events.
+- As a user, I want to be able to contact the band for availability, so I can hire them to perform on events.
-- As an user, I want to be able to find social media links that will point me to other social media accounts from the band, so I can choose my preferred social media app to interact with the band.
+- As a user, I want to be able to find social media links that will point me to other social media accounts from the band, so I can choose my preferred social media app to interact with the band.

 ## UX